 - Be prepared for at least one day more than your planned trip.

-- In case of EMERGENCY, call 911 or Banff Dispatch at 403-762-4506, but remember cell phone reception in the backcountry is not reliable.
+In case of EMERGENCY, call 911 or Banff Emergency Dispatch Centre at (403) 762-4506, but remember cell phone reception in the backcountry is not reliable.

 Giardia lamblia is a water borne parasite that can be present in any surface water.
 Boil, filter or chemically treat all water before drinking.
 Do not wash yourself or your dishes in streams and lakes.
 Carry the water to your campsite and wash there.
 Dispose of grey water on land, well away from water sources and campsites.
 Minimize use of soap, including biodegradable soaps.